dce/davideisinger.com/content/elsewhere/maintenance-matters-good-tests/index.md

 [there are
-many](https://bookshop.org/search?keywords=software+testing)), but I do think there are a few high-level concepts that are important to internalize in order to build robust, long-lasting software --- I hope to cover them here.
+many](https://bookshop.org/search?keywords=software+testing)), but I do think there are a few high-level concepts that are important to internalize in order to build robust, long-lasting software.

 My first exposure to automated testing was with Ruby on Rails.
 Since then, I've written production software in many different languages, but